isotopp/isotopp.github.io/content/posts/2022-10-25-proper-o11y-for-mysql.md

 # Conclusion

 None of that exists, but I don't know why.
-Database tracing is completely ignoring modern observability integration, and things such as PMM or VividCortex are distinct from Honeycomb like systems
+Database tracing is completely ignoring modern observability integration, and things such as PMM or VividCortex are distinct from Honeycomb like systems.
 Attribution of SQL (when generated) is a *mess*.

 Information about the plan of queries that ran is not retained well in MySQL.